 Archaeological geophysical surveys

-The use of GPR in archaeology is becoming so popular that it recently made the news for its use in the survey of an ancient Roman city at Falerii Novi.
+The use of GPR in geophysics (specifically archaeology) is becoming so popular that it recently made the news for its use in the survey of an ancient Roman city at Falerii Novi.
 The survey was able to reveal previously unrecorded public buildings in the area, giving new insight into the location.

 The main benefit of the use of GPR in archaeology is the non-destructive nature of the testing.
 On dig sites where preserving the objects in the subsurface is imperative, GPR allows you to see the exact location and depth of the targets in a non-invasive manner.